 One of the highlights of a visit to the Royal Palace would be the 26-hectare English park.
 The park was declared a natural reserve in 1998, and it makes for a wonderful walk after touring the lavish palace interiors.

 It’s very easy to get to the Palace and takes around 30 minutes one way.
 The Palace is open year-round, excluding 1st November and Christmas.
 It’s pretty cheap for entry, so a great budget-friendly day out.

 Gödöllő itself is a lovely place to stay, only 25 minutes out of Budapest and within close walking distance of the palace.
 Hotel Queen Elizabeth Superior isn’t a bad shout; It’s in a lovely quiet spot and popular with solo travelers; you could even stay here and take trips into Budapest if you’d like to stay out of the city.

 22. Go Wine Tasting at Etyek

-Etyek wine country is not too far from the center of Budapest and is a region known for providing some top-tier Hungarian wine.
+Etyek Wine Country is not too far from the center of Budapest and is a region known for providing some top-tier Hungarian wine.
 While Hungary’s most well-known wine region, Tokaj, is far too distant at a little under 3 hours on the train, Etyek is only one hour away and perfect for a day out of the city.

 Leave the hustle and bustle of the city and enjoy a tipple or two in the stunning countryside.
 Due to the limestone soil and temperate climate, Etyek is best for Pinot Noir, Sauvignon Blanc, and Chardonnay.

-If you return to Budapest and still want to see what other Hungarian wines are available, consider a local wine tour within the city.
+If you return to Budapest and want to see what other Hungarian wines are available, consider a local wine tour within the city.
 Tokaji Aszú, Hungary’s most famous sweet wine, might be on the menu, and you won’t regret trying this tipple, often referred to as the “King of Wines.”